Hadoop vs Spark: All You Need to Know About Big Data Analytics

 Benefits of Spark

 Apache Spark can advance big data-related business across industries.
-Apache Spark has numerous benefits for dealing with big data, and let’s have a look at the most common benefits of Spark.
+It has numerous benefits for dealing with big data, and let’s look at the most common benefits of Spark.

-Processing speed is always vital for big data.
+Processing speed is vital for big data.
 Because of its speed, Apache Spark is incredibly popular among data scientists.
-Spark is 100 times quicker than Hadoop for processing massive amounts of data.
-It runs in memory (RAM) computing system, while Hadoop runs local memory space to store data.
-Spark can process clustered data with more than 8000 nodes and many petabytes at once.
+Spark is 100 times quicker than Hadoop architecture for processing massive data.
+It runs in a memory (RAM) computing system, while Hadoop Spark architecture uses local memory space to store data.
+Spark can process clustered data with over 8,000 nodes and many petabytes.

 This open-source application provides easy-to-use APIs for working with big data sets.
 It provides 80 high-level operators that make it simple to create similar apps.
-We can reprocess the Spark code for joining streams with historical data, operate ad hoc stream state queries, and do batch processing.
+We can reprocess the Spark code to join streams with historical data, operate ad hoc stream state queries, and do batch processing.

 A recent survey by IBM announced that it would train more than 1 million data scientists and engineers in Apache Spark.
-This is because it offers numerous opportunities for big data and has so much demand for developers.
+This is because it offers numerous opportunities for big data and is in high demand among developers.

-Through Spark abstraction-RDD, Apache Spark offers fault tolerance.
+Apache Spark offers fault tolerance through Spark abstraction-RDD.
 Apache Spark RDDs are created to manage the failure of any cluster worker node.
 As a result, it ensures that data loss decreases to zero.

 Apache Spark includes a feature for real-time streaming processes.
-The issue with Hadoop MapReduce is that it can only manage existing data but not real-time data.
+Hadoop MapReduce can only manage existing data, not real-time data.
 However, we can resolve this issue with Spark Streaming.

 Useful link: Hadoop Vs Kubernetes: Is K8s invading Hadoop Turf?